Reward Shaping for Human Learning via Inverse Reinforcement Learning: Experiments

-Finally, a dynamic transformation was also applied to rewards during the course of a game.
+In a final step to make reward functions easier to interpret a dynamic transformation was also applied to rewards during the course of a game.
 To explain this consider some target with a displayed reward of $\bar{R}_t$ at time $t$.
 At the next time step this target would have a new instantaneous reward value $R_{t+1}$.
-To determine the next display value $\bar{R}_{t+1}$, the value $R_{t+1}$ would be smoothed with $\bar{R}_t$ to prevent large and sudden changes in display values.
+To determine the next display value $\bar{R}_{t+1}$, the value $R_{t+1}$ would be smoothed with $\bar{R}_t$.
+This smoothing prevented sudden changes in display values.
 That is, $\bar{R}_{t+1} = \bar{R}_t + \alpha(R_{t+1}-\bar{R}_t)$ with $\alpha = \frac{5}{18}$.
-This smoothing value was selected to be the value that felt most understandable through trial and error.
-An example of this smoothing is provided in Figure \ref{fig:18}.
+This $\alpha$ was selected via researcher play testing.
+An example of this smoothing is provided in Figure~\ref{fig:exp_smooth}.